 What is Circular Dependency in Google Sheets?

 Circular dependency occurs when a cell in a sheet references another cell, which in turn references the original cell, creating a loop.
 This loop prevents the sheet from updating correctly, as each cell is waiting for the other to calculate its value.
 Circular dependencies can arise from various sources, including formulas, conditional formatting, and data validation.
-(See Also: How Do You Rename Columns In Google Sheets)
+(See Also: How To Put Total In Google Sheets)

 Symptoms of Circular Dependency